Starting a family and a medical practice to help an under served Hispanic Community.

 My dream had always been to come to the US, learn English, attend high school, and later college to become a doctor.
 All this changed when at the age of seventeen when I got married, and by the age of 20 I had my first child, Franco.

-Franco went on to attend Tuft’s University and now at age 31, an extremely successful business owner.
-Four years later I had my second child, Jeffrey, who attended the University of Michigan and now works as a business consultant for one of the top consulting firms in the United States.
+Franco went on to attend Tuft’s University and now an extremely successful business owner.
+Four years later I had my second child, Jeffrey, who attended the University of Michigan currently works as a business consultant for one of the top consulting firms in the United States.
 See both of my sons and myself in the photo above.

 Even though I got married at seventeen, I still made sure to graduate high school.
 Upon graduating, I found a job as a Medical Assistant since I needed to work and be able to afford college and raise my children at the same time.
 I became a single mom after my ten year marriage ended.